 "We don't really need a full hour, there's no way my kids will last that long for a session..."

-The short answer is yes.
-But allow me elaborate:
+The short answer is yes, they will.
+But allow me elaborate.

 This is a fairly regular comment I hear from parents when scheduling their portrait shoot.
-After all, past photography experiences at the local mall studio or random holiday mini-session may only have lasted 15-20 minutes and by the end of it parents were likely exhausted from making funny faces behind the camera, scolding Johnny for trying to push his brother off the sleigh prop, and begging little ones to sit still and please for the love of God just smile nicely...
+After all, past photography experiences at the local mall studio or random holiday mini-session are scheduled between 5-20 minute sessions.
+By the end of such a session, parents are likely exhausted from making funny faces behind the camera, scolding Johnny for trying to push his brother off the sleigh prop, and begging little ones to sit still and please for the love of God just smile nicely...

 No wonder people fear the photo session.